apaytuvigallart/TinyKraken/README.md

 - A **Twilio account** (to buy a phone number and send SMS notifications).
 - A **Gemini AI API key** (for message generation).
+- **AWS Account** to create an `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to allow Terraform create the infrastructure.
 - Terraform.
-Please, follow this [documentation](https://developer.hashicorp.com/terraform/install) to install Terraform based on your OS.
+   - Follow this [documentation](https://developer.hashicorp.com/terraform/install) to install Terraform based on your OS.
-- **AWS Account** to create an `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to allow Terraform create the infrastructure.
+   - Create a bucket called `tiny-kraken` in your AWS Account.
+This is required as `.tfstate` is stored there.

 ## ☁️ API Setup